Chesterkxng/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 : create a script that lists environment variables 5-local-variables
 : Create a script that lists all local variables and environment variables, and functions.
+6-local-variable
+Create a script that creates a new local variable.